 - 1. The ignition and the radio can be on or off. - 2.
 Press and release the load button.
-Please Wait will appear on the display. - Load the CD, when INSERT appears on the display, insert a CD partway into the slot, label side up.
-The player will pull the CD in.
+Please Wait displays. - Load the CD, when INSERT displays, insert a CD partway into the slot, label side up.
+The player pulls the CD in.

-When a CD is inserted, CD will appear on the display, the number of the CD and the track number will appear on the display if the radio is on.
+When a CD is inserted, CD displays and the number of the CD and the track number displays if the radio is on.

-If the radio is on, the CD will begin to play automatically.
+If the radio is on, the CD begins to play automatically.